jonmetz/heroku-mode/README.md

 C-c o "heroku open"

+See list-of-commands.txt for a full list of commands and their corresponding key bindings.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or